MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 With the AL Profiler for [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] you can capture a performance profile of the executed code for a snapshot.
 Using the performance profiling editor view in Visual Studio Code, you can investigate the time spent on execution, either using top-down and bottom-up call stack views, or flame graphs.

 The AL profiler works on a snapshot of running code.
 For more information, see [Snapshot Debugging](devenv-snapshot-debugging.md).
+This means that in order to do profiling on code, you must capture a snapshot of running code first, and then you can generate a profile file, based on the snapshot.

+**AL: Generate profile file**

 ## AL configuration